BLUE HORIZON 1261

 Merlin turned back to the window to stare outside, and after a while, the din of the crowd died down, as everyone grew attentive for the purpose of the gathering.
 Most of them assumed he had called another meeting so soon after the last one to announce that he had come to his final decision, but those few who had met with the vixen already knew of her purpose.

 When the captain turned around, he kept his hands in his pockets and all eyes went to him.
 He gestured toward the fox with just an inclination of his chin.
 "Would you join me up here at the front, please?" he asked her.

 His newest employee got to her feet and took up a position at his right side.
 He took a hand from his pocket and placed it gently upon her nearest shoulder.
 "Everyone, I want to introduce you to Taro Nichols."
 There were a few smiles from those in the know, but everyone else simply watched without interruption.
 "As a new member of our crew, she brings with her some very important news."

 Connie had a sudden intake of breath, her expectations suddenly changing.
 She tried to suppress her smile, but wasn't very successful at it.
 No one noticed, though.
 All eyes were upon the wolf and the fox.

 "Taro, please," Merlin prompted.

-The green-eyed vixen looked around the room, feeling embarrassed to be thrust into the spotlight in front of virtual strangers.
+The orange-eyed vixen looked around the room, feeling embarrassed to be thrust into the spotlight in front of virtual strangers.
 She swallowed and clasped her hands together in front of her.

 "Hello, everyone," she said in a voice that was more stable than she felt inside.
 "As Captain Sinclair said, I am a new crewmate.
-I was hired this morning and my primary purpose will be to act as a liaison between us and our clients for shipping jobs."
+I was hired this morning and my primary purpose will be to secure and coordinate with clients for shipping jobs."

 "All right!"
 Jerad exclaimed, but his sibling quickly put a damper on his enthusiasm.